jhnlynn/wasshub/README.md

 ### Issue #2
 Mongoose might return some properties that does not match with that of model in TS.

+## issues with authentication
+#### choice #1: individual services rely on the auth service
+pros: Change to auth state are immediately reflected
+cons: Auth services go down ==> entire app is broken

+#### choice #2: individual services know how to authenticate a user
+pros: Auth service does not influence individual services
+cons: some user got banned?
+Errr, I just gave them the keys to my service

+###### resolution to choice #2
+Only make that JWT viable for, let's say, 15 mins.
+1. Give refreshed token when user is valid and user's token is expired;
+2. Ask user themselves to refesh the token.

 ## TROUBLESHOOTING:
 1. This site can’t be reached